Enable72/Enable72/README.md

 <div align="center">

 ## About Me
-I am a second-year Masters student at the University of California, San Diego, majoring in Electrical and Computer Engineering.
-I am specializing in Medical Imaging.
-I am an enthusiast passionate about revolutionizing medical science's future, seamlessly blending Machine Leaning with healthcare practices to make a lasting impact.
+I am a PhD student at the University of California, San Diego, majoring in Electrical and Computer Engineering.
+I am specializing in AI and Medical Imaging.
+I am working in the domain eye-tracking and gaze estimation, focusing on innovative applications within the medical field.
+My passion for technology extends to image processing, where I explore new ways to apply these skills effectively.
+With a drive for continuous learning, I've engaged in various projects that have enriched my expertise in AI and Machine Learning.

 ## Research Interests
-Computer vision, Machine Learning, Bioinformatics, Surgical Robotics
+Computer vision, Machine Learning, Image Processing

 -------------------